Chapter 38: Elevator Ambush

 Beside her, Bark stood up and stared out at the robots, his face livid and eyes seeing red.
 The black and blue bruises covering his chest faded away.
 “Alright!
 Time for a little payback!” he grunted, picking up one of the grenades on the floor.
 Holding it in his teeth, he then placed a hand on his Gun-Arm and tapped into the Fire Emerald that was nestled into the slot.
 With the energy surrounding his hand, he then grasped at the grenade and smiled viciously as the spell engulfed the explosive.

-On her other side, Cosmo heard Green XIII grunt as he stood upright.
-His crystal exterior was still cracked in many places, but the blood spots beneath it had vanished.
-The golem wiped the dried blood off of his mouth with the back of his hand, which was now glowing due to the golden aura that now surrounded him.
-“I agree, Bark,” he said, settling into a fighting stance and placing his left hand on his right fist.
-The aura migrated to his arms and a large, elongated mass of crystal began to form on the top of his fist.
-He broke the shaft off from his fist and hefted what looked to be a four-foot long spear in his hand.
-“Let us finish this and get out of here.”
+On her other side, Cosmo heard Green XIII grunt as she stood upright.
+Her crystal exterior was still cracked in many places, but the blood spots beneath it had vanished.
+The golem wiped the dried blood off of her mouth with the back of her hand, which was now glowing due to the golden aura that now surrounded her.
+“I agree, Bark,” she said, settling into a fighting stance and placing her left hand on her right fist.
+The aura migrated to her arms and a large, elongated mass of crystal began to form on the top of his fist.
+She broke the shaft off from his fist and hefted what looked to be a four-foot long spear in her hand.
+“Let’s kick this thing’s ass.”

 Outside, Delta and Epsilon had regained their bearings and drifted back towards the elevator car.
 “PREPARE TO BE ANNIHILATED,” the robots both said as they aimed the fully charged weapons array at the three.

 Bark glanced to Green XIII on his left.
-“Let’s do it man!” he shouted, pulling the spell-coated grenade’s pin out with his teeth.
+“Let’s do this, girl!” he shouted, pulling the spell-coated grenade’s pin out with his teeth.
 “FIRE!” he called out as he lobbed the device at the weapons array.

 With Delta offline, Epsilon struggled to maintain lift with its own hoverjet booster.
 Seeing that they were outmatched, it began to back away from the car in a bid for retreat.
 It barely travelled three feet when it was struck down by a lightning bolt.
 The electric energy caused the final hoverjet engine to explode, sending both robots down the remaining forty stories until they crashed to the lobby area below, the impact on the concrete shattering their bodies into pieces.